AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 ## 💰 Protocol Surplus

 In normal times, the protocol accumulates some surplus from transaction fees and lending returns not distributed to SLPs.
-It can also generate revenue from governance token sales through the bonding curve, and from collateral prices increase when the collateral of the protocol is not fully covered by HAs.
+It can also generate revenue from collateral prices increase when the collateral of the protocol is not fully covered by HAs.

 While everything that can be done with this surplus is still to be determined \(like auctions where governance tokens are burnt against a portion of the surplus\), the surplus mostly serves as the first buffer to better deal with drops in collateral ratio.